xuantiep/xdeb-org/content/post/cover-my-house-with-unifi-wifi.md

 {{< figure src="/images/unifi-ap-ac-lite-features-sleek-compact.jpg" width="250" class="right" alt="UniFi AC" >}}

 Apples AirPort have given my household good and stable Wi-Fi for many years.
 But the signal strength could have been better in places and to make my computers always use the 5 GHz band a separate 5 GHz SSID was necessary.
 Apple discontinued its AirPort products this year, and last updated them in 2013.
 This has prompted me to seriously investigate my options.
-Let's see if another system can improve on that.

 I first looked at some of the popular mesh systems but decided to test the more professional UniFi system from [Ubiquiti Networks](https://www.ubnt.com/).
 UniFi is a professional system that demands more work but, from what I read, the end result is really good.
+Let's see how it works out for me.

 ## Hardware